-If you want to celebrate your cat’s birthday, or other festive occasion, rather than feed them human cake, which we already know is a waste since they can’t taste it, feed them something they will love.
+If you want to celebrate your cat’s birthday, or another festive occasion, rather than feed them a human cake, which we already know is a waste since they can’t taste it, feed them something they will love.

 History of the Birthday Cake

 Ever wonder why we have cake and candles on our birthdays?
 Obviously, the cake tastes good and why wouldn’t we.
 But where did it all begin?

 Birthday celebrations began with the ancient Egyptians, who believed that pharaohs became gods when they were crowned.
 This new birth for them was to be celebrated.

 The ancient Greeks are the ones who we should really be thanking though, they were the ones who decided having something sweet to eat at the celebrations would be a good thing.
 They baked moon-shaped cakes to offer up to Artemis, the goddess of the moon.
 They also added lit candles to make the cake shine like the moon.

 Modern birthday celebrations are believed to have origins in Germany, and the Kinderfeste celebrations have.
 On a child’s birthday, they would present a cake with the number of candles that equaled the child’s age, plus an extra one.

 The extra candle was considered the Light of Life and was meant to represent the hope of another full year lived.